 It is easy to build responsive designs through Webflow and that is one of the reasons it is loved in the design community.
 Webflow editor supports and handles all the SEO as there is no need for a plug-in.

 We know what you are thinking, WooCommerce is not a Content Management System platform!
 You are right.
 It is actually a plugin on WordPress but since it is the most popular e-commerce platform in the world, we wanted to include it in our list.

 The only issue here is that you would require WordPress on your website to install and run WooCommerce.
 You can choose from multitudes of themes and extensions while managing all your inventory simultaneously.
 It comes equipped with two default payment options – PayPal and Stripe but you can add more choices through extensions.

 Strapi also ensures great omnichannel user experiences.
-By offering developer-friendly tech stacks and tools, Strapi offers the freedom to intuitively manage content through an easy interface.
+By offering developer-friendly tech stacks and tools, Strapi offers the freedom to manage content through an easy interface intuitively.

 Kentico is a Content Management System used for building functionality and feature-packed business websites, e-commerce stores, and intranets.
 It has great online marketing capabilities like web analytics, automation, lead generation, etc.

 It also fosters collaborations and provides internal intranet and team collaboration solutions.
 Not only is Kentico a competent Content Management System, but it has a built-in campaign management tool as well so you can monitor campaigns under one roof.

 dotCMS enables you to leverage a flexible API-first infrastructure (no-code) so you can build, manage and deliver great customer experiences.
 They claim that they offer a lower total cost of ownership as compared to self-hosting or 3rd party managed hosting, thereby resulting in good returns on your investments.